We have outlined some questions that faculty often have, related to disabilities and to services that the Student Disability Services Office provides.

 Once instructors have received this email, it becomes their responsibility to follow the link or to log into Banweb and note the required accommodation; students are responsible for reminding instructors five days before an exam if they intend to use testing accommodations.

-Questions regarding accommodations should be directed to Student Disability Services: firstname.lastname@example.org.
+Questions regarding accommodations should be directed to the Student Disability Services Office: email@example.com.

 If a student notifies you with fewer than 5 days’ notice, you are not obligated to provide the accommodations.
 However, if you are able to meet the accommodation request, you are encouraged to do so.
 Please keep in mind that if the accommodation requires the use of the Testing Center, you need to give the center at least 48 hours’ notice.

 Yes, in compliance with the 1990 Americans with Disabilities Act (ADA), the 2008 ADA Amendments Act, and the Rehabilitation Act of 1973 we must provide accommodations to students with disabilities.
 However, the accommodations should not alter the fundamental components of a program.
-If you believe the student’s accommodation(s) threaten the essential elements of your degree program, please contact Student Disability Services to discuss this.
+If you believe the student’s accommodation(s) threaten the essential elements of your degree program, please contact the Student Disability Services office at firstname.lastname@example.org to discuss this.

 All students who have accommodations are instructed to have a discussion with their instructors regarding the specifics of their accommodations.
 However, it is a good idea to give a simple announcement during class reminding students with accommodations that they should talk to you individually.
 Announcements such as this should be conducted in such a way as to preserve the anonymity of students with disabilities.